 STEP 3: Conversion Rate

 If you have clear data for the number of leads you have then you can go ahead and calculate your conversion rate.
 You may have 1000 visitors from your Facebook channel, although it might generate only 10 leads.
-Similarly for email marketing you may attract 5,000 visitors, which generates 300 leads.
-With each media channel, including your PPC and Adwords channels, establish the amount of visitors and the number of leads coming in from to give you an idea on which sources convert best.
+Similarly, for email marketing, you may attract 5,000 visitors, which generates 300 leads.
+With each media channel, including your PPC and Adwords channels, establish the number of visitors and the number of leads coming in from to give you an idea of which sources convert best.
 It is also an important factor to identify your churn rate and account for the percentage of customers who move on.

 STEP 4: Cost Per Channel

-Once you have established what the cost of each converting channel is you can see which channels have the highest conversion rates and which ones cost the most to acquire.
-For example using paid ads on Facebook that generates just 10 leads might cost £300 which would equate to £30 per lead.
-Similarly, using Adwords might be costing £2000 per month and generating 75 leads which equates to costing £26.60 per lead.
+Once you have established the cost of each converting channel you can see which channels have the highest conversion rates and which ones cost the most to acquire.
+For example, using paid ads on Facebook that generates just 10 leads might cost £300 which would equate to £30 per lead.
+Similarly, using AdWords might be costing £2000 per month and generate 75 leads which equate to costing £26.60 per lead.